Trump: 'It would be great' if North Korea could be solved without military action

 Trump said that he believed he and Xi are on the same page following what he described as a "very, very frank and very strong phone call."

 "We will not be putting up with what's happening in North Korea.
-I believe that President Xi agrees with me 100%," Trump said from the White House's South Lawn as he prepared to board Marine One.
+I believe that President Xi agrees with me 100%," Trump said from the South Lawn as he prepared to board Marine One.